 Why Today’s Organizations Need to Embrace Flexibility in the Workplace

 But that was pre-pandemic, when 3 out of 4 organizations had fewer than 10% of their employees working remotely.
-Those statistics — along with employees’ definition of flexibility — changed when 2020’s work-from-home orders forced organizations to adapt to a new virtual world and unlearn previously held beliefs about culture and worker productivity.
+Those statistics — along with employees’ definition of flexibility — changed in 2020 when the global pandemic forced organizations to adapt to a new virtual world and unlearn previously held beliefs about culture and worker productivity.

 Why Do Organizations Need to Be Flexible?

 Why?
 While employees were working from home, they made some important realizations.
 First, they liked not having a commute.
 Second, they saved a lot of money — some reported an average savings of $5,000 or more a year.
 Finally, they felt more productive.

 According to Envoy’s recent Return to the Workplace Report, nearly half of the employees surveyed said they’d leave their jobs after the pandemic if their employers didn’t offer flexibility in the workplace going forward: a hybrid model that combines work-from-home and in-office work.

 In fact, the majority of employees say they want flexible and remote work options to remain — one study even found that 64% would prefer a permanent work-from-home situation over a $30K pay raise.

 If organizations want to succeed in the future, it’s not a question of if they should be flexible, but how they will be flexible.

 Your organization’s version of flexibility will depend on the type of work you do and the feedback you get from your employees.
 Some organizations are implementing a hybrid workforce model, whereas others are inviting employees to set their own schedule within a defined framework.